ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

     start TransferInitiatorFlow newOwner: PartyB, redgNumber: MH01C2322

- Note the while transfer of the vehicle, the "Collecting Signature from Counterparty" step would be greyed out which means the step was not executed since `Party B` is still on the older version of the flow.
+ Note the while transfer of the vehicle, the "Collecting Signature from Counterparty" step would be greyed out which means the step was not executed since `Party B` is still on the older version of the flow, which does not have the feature.
 However since our new version of the flow is backward compatible we are still able to transact.

 ## Scenario 3: Flow Upgrade to version 2 for Party B